csound-flossmanual/csound-floss/book/05-a-envelopes.md

 will provide a quick ramp down at the note conclusion if multiplied to the previously created envelope.

-A more recently introduced alternative is the [cosseg](https://csound.com/docs/manual/cosseg.html) opcode which applies a cosine transfer function to each segment of the envelope.
+A more recently introduced alternative is the&nbsp;
+[cosseg](https://csound.com/docs/manual/cosseg.html) opcode which
+applies a cosine transfer function to each segment of the envelope.
 Using the following code: